gabriel2m/jaya-exchange/README.md

 For audit purpose all requests and responses are log.

-Thanks to database limitations the maximum digits limit used on the application numbers it's 13, any digits beyond are rounded using the [half to even rule](https://www.php.net/manual/en/function.round.php).
+Thanks to database limitations the maximum decimal digits limit used on the application numbers it's 13, any digits beyond are rounded using the [half to even rule](https://www.php.net/manual/en/function.round.php).

 ### API
 Our API counts with the following endpoints: